Nivaturimika/Katerina-Engine/docs/Devlogs/2023-11/log_en.md

 ## Public alpha

-The [0.8.7 alpha](https://github.com/Nivaturimika/Katerina-Engine/releases/download/v0.8.7%CE%B1/0.8.7-ALPHA.zip) version of Project Alice is now available.
+The [0.8.7 alpha](https://github.com/Nivaturimika/Katerina-Engine/releases/download/v0.8.7%CE%B1/0.8.7-ALPHA.zip) version of Katerina Engine is now available.
 Bug reports from the community remain very much appreciated and will help us reach 1.0 faster.
 I am optimistic that we will move on to beta releases at some point this month.

 ## New Map